AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-09-jekyll-comment-system-github-issues.md

 }{% endcapture %}
 {% include code.html file="_includes/comments.html" code=code lang="javascript" %}

 Basically, it creates a script element and registers an `onload` listener that tags the script object as loaded and invokes a callback.
 What's that callback?
-If you look above, we're passing in an arrow function that invokes `renderComments(comments)`:
+If you look above in `initRenderComments`, we're passing in an arrow function that invokes `renderComments(comments)`:

 ```javascript
 Object.keys(commentScripts).forEach(script =>